 Apple EarPods | DTY61444DSD | - | DTYR8P6246HY | - |

-However, there are quite a few verified dealers and retailers, so here are some of our recommendations for purchasing the real headphones in this comparison.
+However, there are quite a few verified dealers and retailers, so here are some of our recommendations for purchasing the real headphones used in this comparison.

 Authorized Dealers:

-*Make sure the headphones are sold and shipped directly by Amazon and not by a third party seller using Amazon as a platform.
+*Make sure the headphones are sold and shipped directly by Amazon and not by a third-party seller using Amazon as a platform.

 This step is somewhat self-explanatory.
-If you buy from an authorized dealer or directly from the manufacturer/brand, then they will most likely have a refund or return policy to protect their customers from fraudulent and fake headphones.
+If you buy from an authorized dealer or directly from the manufacturer/brand, then they'll most likely have a refund or return policy to protect their customers from fraudulent and fake headphones.
 Always check the return and refund section of websites before making any big purchases.

 Headphones (price at purchase) |